-One of the ways you can ensure you build a successful onboarding program is to focus on the six C’s:
+Researchers have found that companies can focus on both job role and social environment elements of employee onboarding to maximize their onboarding success and increase overall employee performance.
+One of the ways you can ensure you build a successful employee onboarding program is to focus on the six C’s:

-Developing, implementing and maintaining a strategic and successful onboarding program can be difficult.
+Developing, implementing and maintaining a strategic and successful employee onboarding program can be difficult.
 From managing all the paperwork and processes required for regulatory compliance purposes to making sure the new hire feels comfortable and empowered to work effectively – there’s a lot of ground to cover.
-One great way to do it right is by leveraging HCM software.
+One great way to do it right is by leveraging Human Capital Management software.
 With these systems, HR managers can feel confident knowing they won’t let certain things slip through the cracks.